rockerBOO/awesome-neovim/README.md

 - [hkupty/nvimux](https://github.com/hkupty/nvimux) - Neovim as tmux replacement.
 - [numToStr/Navigator.nvim](https://github.com/numToStr/Navigator.nvim) - Smoothly navigate between Neovim splits and Tmux panes.
 - [declancm/windex.nvim](https://github.com/declancm/windex.nvim) - Collection of window functions which includes moving between, closing and maximizing Neovim splits and Tmux panes.

+### Game

+- [ThePrimeagen/vim-be-good](https://github.com/ThePrimeagen/vim-be-good) - Vim-be-good is a Neovim plugin designed to make you better at Vim Movements.
+- [alec-gibson/nvim-tetris](https://github.com/alec-gibson/nvim-tetris) - Bringing emacs' greatest feature to Neovim - Tetris!.
+- [seandewar/nvimesweeper](https://github.com/seandewar/nvimesweeper) - Play Minesweeper in your favourite text editor.
+- [seandewar/killersheep.nvim](https://github.com/seandewar/killersheep.nvim) - Neovim port of killersheep.

+#### Competitive Programming

+- [p00f/cphelper.nvim](https://github.com/p00f/cphelper.nvim) - Neovim helper for competitive programming written in Lua.
+- [xeluxee/competitest.nvim](https://github.com/xeluxee/competitest.nvim) - A plugin to automate testcases management and checking for Competitive Programming contests.

+### Preconfigured Configuration

+- [Abstract-IDE/Abstract](https://github.com/Abstract-IDE/Abstract) - Abstract, The Neovim configuration to achieve the power of Modern IDE.
+- [SpaceVim/SpaceVim](https://spacevim.org) - A community-driven modular Vim/Neovim distribution, like spacemacs but for Vim/Neovim.
+- [CosmicNvim/CosmicNvim](https://github.com/CosmicNvim/CosmicNvim) - CosmicNvim is a lightweight and opinionated Neovim config for web development, specifically designed to provide a 💫 COSMIC programming experience!
+- [artart222/CodeArt](https://github.com/artart222/CodeArt) - A fast general-purpose IDE written entirely in Lua with an installer for Linux/Windows/macOS and built in `:CodeArtUpdate` command for updating it.
+- [NTBBloodbath/doom-nvim](https://github.com/NTBBloodbath/doom-nvim) - Port of the doom-emacs framework, its goal is to add useful functions to Neovim to start working in a stable and efficient development environment without spending a lot of time configuring everything.
+- [crivotz/nv-ide](https://github.com/crivotz/nv-ide) - Neovim custom configuration, oriented for full stack developers (rails, ruby, php, html, css, SCSS, JavaScript).
+- [LunarVim/LunarVim](https://github.com/LunarVim/LunarVim) - This project aims to help one transition away from VSCode, and into a superior text editing experience.
+- [hackorum/VapourNvim](https://github.com/hackorum/VapourNvim) - A Neovim config for THE ULTIMATE Vim IDE-like experience.
+- [vi-tality/neovitality](https://github.com/vi-tality/neovitality) - A full-featured Neovim distribution, packaged with Nix Flake for easy installation and reproducibility.
+- [siduck76/NvChad](https://github.com/siduck76/NvChad) - An attempt to make Neovim cli as functional as an IDE while being very beautiful and less bloated.
+- [nvoid-lua/nvoid](https://github.com/nvoid-lua/nvoid) - Simple Neovim config written in Lua with all the modern features available in any **IDE**
+- [cstsunfu/.sea.nvim](https://github.com/cstsunfu/.sea.nvim) - A modular Neovim configuration with beautiful UI and some useful features(Pomodoro Clock, Window Number).
+- [shaeinst/roshnivim](https://github.com/shaeinst/roshnivim) - Roshnivim, can be called neovim's distro, is a predefined configs so that you don't need 1000hr to setup neovim as an IDE.
+- [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich Neovim config that is extensible and easy to use with a great set of plugins.
+- [shaunsingh/nyoom.nvim](https://github.com/shaunsingh/nyoom.nvim) - Blazing fast, configurable, minimal and lispy neovim config written in Fennel.
+Base config for users to extend and add upon, leading to a more unique editing experience.
+- [CanKolay3499/CNvim](https://github.com/CanKolay3499/CNvim) - A lightweight Neovim config for web development.
+- [jrychn/moduleVim](https://github.com/jrychn/ModuleVim) - A very easy to use
+  for backend and frontend, install lsp automatically.
+- [askfiy/nvim](https://github.com/askfiy/nvim) - An excellent Neovim configuration, which is as powerful as Vscode, is lightning fast ⚡️.
+- [imbacraft/dusk.nvim](https://github.com/imbacraft/dusk.nvim) - Dusk is a lightweight, aesthetically minimal Neovim config, written in Lua, able to provide for web and Java development.
+- [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) - A launch point for your personal Neovim configuration.

 ## External